fizakabeer/lab-5/README.md

 In this lab, you will complete a logout use case as a team.
 You will also begin to discuss your project and the use cases that need to be implemented.

 We have created all the Clean Architecture classes necessary for the logout use case.
+Hi

 By Friday, your team will submit:
 - your completed lab code [for credit]